elunna/recipes/entres/bbq pork chops with potatoes and avocado dip.md

 - 1 tsk sambal oelek or sriracha sås

 ## Instructions

-1. Set oven to 225 ° C.
+1. Set oven to 225°C.
 2. Cut the potatoes into slices and mix with oil and season with salt and pepper.
-Pour the potatoes onto a plate and insert into the oven for about 15 minutes.
-Pour off the corn and mix with paprika powder and oregano.
-Pour the corn on the plate and put it back in the middle of the oven for about 10 minutes or until the potato is ready.
+3. Pour the potatoes onto a plate and insert into the oven for about 15 minutes.
+4. Pour off the corn and mix with paprika powder and oregano.
+5. Pour the corn on the plate and put it back in the middle of the oven for about 10 minutes or until the potato is ready.

-3. avocado dip: Divide, core and mash the avocados into a bowl.
+6. Avocado Dip: Divide, core and mash the avocados into a bowl.
 Cut the tomatoes into small cubes and turn down.
 Taste with pressed garlic, sambal oelek and salt.

-4. Fry the chops in the oil in a frying pan for about 8 minutes, turn occasionally.
+7. Fry the chops in the oil in a frying pan for about 8 minutes, turn occasionally.
 Season with salt and pepper.
 Lower the heat and pour in the glaze at the end of the roasting period.

-5. Serve the chops with potatoes, corn and avocado dip.
+8. Serve the chops with potatoes, corn and avocado dip.

 ## Notes